dafny-lang/dafny/Docs/OnlineTutorial/Sequences.md

    seq<int>
 ```

 for a sequence of integers, for example.
-(Note a known bug
-in Dafny prevents you from creating sequences of naturals, `nat`.)
 For example, this function takes a sequence as a parameter:

 ``` {.edit}